percona/percona-server-mongodb-operator/installers/olm/README.md

 MODE=namespace
 ```
 Also it could be useful to check variable in makefile and update if you need something extra.
 For the most cases to update these variables is enough
-2. Update rbac in config/rbac and operator in config/operator with up-to-date version from deploy folder. (will be automated)
+2. Update rbac in config/rbac with deploy/rbac.yaml and operator in config/manager/cluster/manager-cluster.yaml with deploy/cw-operator.yaml (and  config/manager/namespace/manager-namespace.yaml with operator.yaml). (will be automated)
 3. Choose the mode (cluster (for cluster-wide) or namespace) and update config/bundle/kustomization.yaml.
 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1